QED0711/cantus-firmus/README.md

 main.addCustomSetters(customSetters)
 ```

 In the above example, we have a state with a `userID` and `username`.
 When a user logs out, we probably want to clear all user related fields.
 With the dynamic setters of CF, we could accomplish this in two calls: `setUserID(null)`, and `setUsername(null)`.
-Since the logout behavior will also change both, it makes more sense to bundle these state operations together.
-Our custom `logout` setter above does just that, so we now have a convenient, and syntactically correct method to call to logout a user.
+Since the logout behavior will always change both, it makes more sense to bundle these state operations together.
+Our custom `logout` setter above does just that, so we now have a convenient, and syntactically correct setter to call to logout a user.

 Custom setters are accessed in the same way as dynamic setters.